 The weather has finally turned and gone are the sunny, warm days you get to spend outdoors enjoying the luxuries of your home’s deck.
 But don’t let the lack of use fool you – it’s still important to keep up on regular maintenance if you want to ensure your deck is in the best shape for spring use.
-Here are some steps to take when caring for your deck in the colder months of the year.
+Here are some steps on how to maintain your deck in the colder months of the year.

 - Clear fallen leaves regularly.
 If your own or neighboring properties have trees that shed their leaves during autumn, it’s easy for the leaves to pile up quickly on your deck.
 In Maryland, we see a bit of rain during the cooler months of the year, and when leaves are left to sit on your deck when it rains, your deck can easily succumb to mold and rot.
 This is why clearing your deck of leaves before they begin to really pile up is key to maintaining your deck’s health in the fall.